Haggai Ndubuisi

-Haggai Chisom Ndubuisi (born 15 October 2000) is a Nigerian professional football defensive tackle for the Houston Texans of the National Football League (NFL).
+Haggai Chisom Ndubuisi (born 15 October 2000) is a Nigerian professional American football nose tackle.
 He joined the NFL through the International Player Pathway (IPP) program and has been a member of the NFL's Arizona Cardinals, Denver Broncos, Washington Commanders, New England Patriots, and the United Football League (UFL)'s San Antonio Brahmas.

 Early life

 Ndubuisi was born on 15 October 2000, in Lagos, Nigeria.
 He grew up playing soccer and basketball before watching a YouTube video about the National Football League (NFL)'s best hits when he was 18.
 He enjoyed watching it and decided that he wanted to be a football player.
 Ndubuisi often brought his friends to local fields and tried to re-enact what he saw in the videos, despite knowing almost nothing about the game.

-There were almost no football teams in Nigeria at the time; Ndubuisi said "American football is not a sport that is in Nigeria per say[sic] - it is like a sport without hope.
+There were almost no football teams in Nigeria at the time; Ndubuisi said "American football is not a sport that is in Nigeria per se[sic] - it is like a sport without hope.
 There is no future in it."
 He sometimes practiced alone due to the sport's lack of popularity.
 He was noticed by Ejike Ugboaja, who co-leads (with Osi Umenyiora) UpRise Academy, a program that helps identify African football talent, and was invited in 2021.

 After six months of training, Ndubuisi was invited to an NFL camp in London in late 2021.
 He also trained with former NFL offensive lineman LeCharles Bentley.